akashmitra/Export-json/README.md

 Options:
-type - 'xlsx' or 'xls', takes in string. data - the json data object. filename - the name of the file.
+type - 'xlsx' or 'xls', takes in string.

+data - the json data object.

+filename - the name of the file.

-sheetid - the name of the sheet. header -  true or false, takes boolean. columns - columnid - json key names , title: header in spreadsheet (doesnt really work for xlsx).
+sheetid - the name of the sheet.

+header -  true or false, takes boolean.

+columns - columnid - json key names , title: header in spreadsheet (doesnt really work for xlsx).

+requiredrecords- the record headers you want to export.

 For e.g. Columns = [{columnid: 'name', title: 'Name'},{columnid: 'email', title: 'Email'},{columnid: 'dob', title: 'Birthday'}]